Biology (BIOL)

 BIOL 230B Immunology and Infectious Disease 3

 This course is an introduction to the immune system and how it protects from disease, with an emphasis on humans and some reference to other mammals.
-This is an elective for biology and biochemistry majors, and other majors with an interest in medicine, immunology, and infectious disease.
+This is an elective for biology majors, and other majors with an interest in medicine, immunology, and infectious disease.

 BIOL 233 Human Physiology & Anatomy I 4